chef-partners/omnibus-marketplace/README.md

 # Changing this setting will disable certain features
 disable_outboud_traffic true

-# If the instance is going to be bundled/published into the cloud marketplace
-# this option will run will enable security recipe to make sure we don't leave
-# around sensitive data.
-publishing['enabled'] = true

 # Configure which port the Analytics UI binds to
 analytics['ssl_port'] = 8443